ttasdique-matadora/Bayesian-Analysis-R-code-for-Peter-D.-Hoff-s-Textbook/README.md

 3. Each .Rmd file is self-contained with the necessary logic to reproduce the exercise results.

-Note: If you spot a "sketchy" derivation or a convergence edge case, feel free to open an issue.
-Even in the art of blaming—or Bayesian inference—there is always room for a tighter prior.
+**Note:** If you spot a "sketchy" derivation or any other technical flaws, feel free to open an issue.
+There is always room for a tighter prior.